-- antimicrobial resistance, community health, epidemiology, clinical trial, translational research, staphylococcal infections, infectious disease
+- antimicrobial resistance, clinical trial, community health, epidemiology, infectious disease, staphylococcal infections, translational research

 Dr. Fritz is a board-certified pediatric infectious diseases specialist with formal training in clinical investigation.
 She leads a multidisciplinary, translational research team focusing on community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA).
 The research group has orchestrated several related studies to define the clinical and molecular epidemiology of CA-MRSA colonization and infection in children, determine the effectiveness of strategies for treating and preventing infections, and specify mechanisms of S. aureus virulence and host immune responses.